sackh/sackh.github.io/about.md

 - [Ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet)

-  I have contributed features such as [Search Control](https://ipyleaflet.readthedocs.io/en/latest/api_reference/search_control.html)to this library along with bug fixes in other features. ipyleaflet is a Jupyter / Leaflet bridge enabling interactive maps in the Jupyter Notebooks.
+  I have contributed features such as [Search Control](https://ipyleaflet.readthedocs.io/en/latest/api_reference/search_control.html) to this library along with bug fixes in other features. ipyleaflet is a Jupyter / Leaflet bridge enabling interactive maps in the Jupyter Notebooks.

 - [leafmap](https://github.com/giswqs/leafmap)